repping/terraform-digitalocean-kubernetes/README.md

 ## Roadmap

-1. Monitor Vault deployment in AWS from prometheus in DOKS.
+1. Monitor external endpoint/app/service in DO Prometheus running in DOKS. i.e. Monitor an application in AWS with a Grafana dashboard in DOKS.

 ## Sources